In this post we look at how to become a stronger, injury free cyclist this winter and lay the foundations for better performance next season.

 Whilst the female duathletes in this study achieved a 45% increase in leg strength.

 Resistance training has also been proven to improve Wingate test performance as well as power output.

 It’s not just about improving your performance however.
 Resistance training will make you a more robust athlete and less prone to the overuse injuries that cyclists tend to suffer from.

 This British Journal of Sports Medicine review found resistance training reduced the occurrence of overuse injuries by almost a half.

 Resistance training appears to provide the antidote to some of the potentially negative effects of long term endurance training.
 The off season is an ideal time to start using it.

-Not only will it make you a stronger athlete for the 2020 season, it will also make you a healthier human being.
+Not only will it make you a stronger athlete for next season, it will also make you a healthier human being.